variant-database/vdb/Quick_Reference.md

 Set operations `+`, `-`, and `*` (intersection) can be applied to clusters or patterns
 The result, if any, of the previous command is available in the variable `last`.
 Results of most list commands can be assigned to a variable.
+Subscripts can be applied to cluster variables to extract one or more viruses.

 ## Filtering commands
 \<cluster> `from` \<country or state>    → cluster